-After primarily being focused on the PRC and the Asia & Pacific regions, we are expanding our presence and product promotion to Europe and the U.S. to capitalize on the rapidly growing electrification markets.
-In 2021, we are launching a marketing campaign to introduce us to more potential customers in regions outside the Asia & Pacific region and adding more employees to support business development.
+After initially being focused on the PRC and the Asia & Pacific regions, we are expanding our presence and product promotion to Europe and the U.S. to capitalize on the rapidly growing electrification markets.
+In 2021, we launched a marketing campaign to introduce us to more potential customers in regions outside the Asia & Pacific region and added more employees to support business development efforts in the Western Hemisphere.